Veteran: African American veterans in the U.S.

 African Americans have participated in every war fought by or within the United States.
 Black veterans from World War I experienced racial persecution on returning to the U.S. from overseas, particularly in Southern cities.

 Black veterans from World War II continued to be denied equality at home despite President Harry S. Truman's desegregation of the military after World War II.
 Black veterans went on to play a central role in the civil rights movement of the 1950s and 1960s.
 The National Association for Black Veterans is an organization that provides advocacy and support for African American and other minority veterans.

 Health effects of military service and treatment for veterans

+Austrian World War I propaganda poster for an exhibition on veteran support, depicting a wounded in action veteran with a prosthetic.

 The effect of active military service can be profound and lasting, and some veterans have found it difficult to adjust to normal life again.
 Figures from 2009 showed that twice as many veterans were in prison than there were British troops currently in Afghanistan.
 Homelessness, street-sleeping and relationship breakdown are also commonly reported.
 Research done by the UK homelessness charity CRISIS (1994) and the Ex-Services Action Group (1997) both found that a quarter of homeless people had previously served in the armed forces.
 The Times newspaper reported on 25 September 2009 that in England and Wales the number of "military veterans in jail has more than doubled in six years".
 Another Times article of the same date quoted the veterans mental health charity Combat Stress as reporting a 53% increase in referrals from doctors.